 The allocation of excess premium to reserves may result in funds generated by Members in one Policy Year being used to offset losses of (other) Members in another Policy Year.
 However, Members very often continue their membership of the Association from year to year, which means that, in practice, the majority of those Members who benefit from the fact that the reserves that have been accumulated in one Policy Year are used in order to balance the accounts in another Policy Year are those same Members that have contributed to the allocation of that excess to reserves in the other Policy Year.

 The maintenance of such ongoing reserves benefits existing and future Members and is essential for the Association’s continued financial strength.
 From a regulatory7 point of view, it has also become increasingly necessary for providers of insurance, including the P&I clubs, to keep adequate reserves to cater for unexpectedly large claims, whether caused by single, catastrophic incidents or an unprecedented large number of claims.

-A repayment of premium to Members is made in proportion to the net Advance Calls levied in respect of those Members for that Policy Year.
-The net Advance Calls are calculated after deducting any applicable premium discount granted by the Association under special terms of entry and laid up returns.8
+A repayment of premium to Members is made in proportion to the net Estimated Total Calls levied in respect of those Members for that Policy Year.
+The net Estimated Total Calls are calculated after deducting any applicable premium discount granted by the Association under special terms of entry and laid up returns.8

 1 See Article 12.2 of the Bye-Laws of Gard P. & I. (Bermuda) Ltd. and 19.2 of the Statutes of Assuranceforeningen Gard -gjensidig-.